 Last year I received a white trumpet flower plant from a friend and I liked it right from the beginning.
 I mean you have large white blooms and nice foliage.
 It is what my little flower garden needed: some green with a Pop of white.
 What’s not to like, right?
 Then as I always do, I did some research on the internet, and I found out some interesting information about the Datura Inoxia (Devil’s Trumpet) plant that I now possess.
 This plant has a dark side.

 From ancient times continuing to the present, the taking of Datura tissues, particularly the seeds, was used in shamanistic rituals as a path to enlightenment.
 Today, people frequently experiment with it for the hallucinogenic effect, but the results are so unpleasant (dark visions, disorientation, amnesia, blurred vision, dry mouth, and incontinence) that they seldom recommend the experience.
-Overdoses can result in death.
+Overdoses can result in death due to the devil’s trumpet.
 The plant has been used to treat impotence, asthma, diarrhea, as an analgesic, to control fever, kill parasites, and as a drug for criminal purposes.
 Devil’s trumpet contains a host of phytoactive chemicals including atropine, hyoscyamine, hyoscine, scopolamine, norscopolamine, meteloidine, hydroxy-6- hyoscyamine, tiglic esters of dihydroxytropine, and a number of withanolides.
 It causes erratic behavior and even death of livestock that have eaten it, but it is seldom a problem for pastured animals because they carefully avoid consuming it.

 Hummingbirds sometime visit the flowers, but are affected by the alkaloids in the nectar and must limit their consumption.
 Honeybees are apparently unaffected.
 The flowers have an intense night fragrance, which perhaps helps attract night-flying moths.